mHs-98/mHs-98/README.md

 - 👋 Hi, I’m @mHs-98
 - 👀 I’m interested in DevOps and/or cloud engineer role
-- 🌱 I’m currently learning/writing my bachelor thesis on a collabrative malware analysis environment using Ansible and openstack platfor.
+- 🌱 I’m currently learning/writing my bachelor thesis on a collabrative malware analysis environment using Ansible and openstack platform.
 Also learning about MS Azure on my spare time.
 - 📫 How to reach me: +4797372577, msaid643@gmail.com.